- Open Access

 Concentration taken is reported concentration of the drug and their metabolites in real human sample.

-% Recoveries after application of the proposed method for determination of investigated CNS drugs in real human plasma sample
+% Recoveries after application of the proposed method for determination of investigated CNS drugs in real human plasma sample by intra and inter day assay are shown in Table 9.

 The proposed spectrofluorimetric method has the advantage of being simple, highly sensitive and low cost method for determination of the investigated antidepressant drugs in pure forms, pharmaceutical formulations, without any interference from common excipients present and with minimum detection limits.
 Furthermore the proposed method was successfully applied for analysis of the cited drugs in spiked and real human plasma.
 Therefore, the developed method can be considered as suitable for routine analysis of investigated antidepressant drugs in quality control and clinical laboratories.
 Also it is suitable for selective determination of fluoxetine and sertraline only without their metabolites in human plasma.